6 Reasons why sustainability is important in business

 New economic ideas are being developed where sustainability is at the core.
 Kate Raworth (2012), a professor at Oxford University, developed the Doughnut Economics Theory, which respects ecological boundaries as it focuses on reducing environmental overconsumption and managing poverty.

-Although there’s still a long road ahead to fully embracing this economic model, doughnut economics has been trialed in cities such as Copenhagen, Dunedin, Nanaimo, and Portland.
+Although there’s still a long road ahead to fully embracing this economic model, doughnut economics has been trialled in cities such as Copenhagen, Dunedin, Nanaimo, and Portland.
 Of course, doughnut economics does require businesses and consumers to adapt.
 For example, in Amsterdam, some products include additional charges that account for their carbon footprint as part of the toll of farming.
 So, the move towards a more sustainable economic system will need to be embraced by society for it to succeed.

 6. ‘Looking green’ is not enough